traefik/mesh/docs/content/configuration.md

 # Configuration

-The configuration for maesh is broken down into two parts: the static configuration, and the dynamic configuration.
+The configuration for Maesh is broken down into two parts: the static configuration, and the dynamic configuration.
-The static configuration is configured when the maesh service mesh is installed, and is configured via the values.yaml file in the helm install.
+The static configuration is configured when the Maesh service mesh is installed, and is configured via the values.yaml file in the helm install.

 ## Static configuration

-- The maesh image version can be manually defined if needed, as can the version for the Traefik CE mesh nodes.
+- The Maesh image version can be manually defined if needed, as can the version for the Traefik mesh nodes.

 - Debug logging can be globally enabled.